Welayta people: Currencies

 Wolaita people used different type of currencies through their kingdoms for trade purpose.
 Among them Karetta Sinna and Shalluwa, both of the products of cotton, are the priors.
 But next to this currencies Wolaita people achieved one of the most important civilizations in the sphere of currency and created a currency made from metal pieces, which is called Marchuwa.
 Marchuwa is equal to 18 Maria Theresa Thalers or 0.50 US dollars.

+Origins

+The Wolayta are of multi-social origin, meaning they are historically, culturally, and ethnically, products of continuous (im)migration from numerous ethnic groups, making them heterogeneous.
+Due to this continuity, the number of clans has increased to over 200+ contemporarily.